ifurusato/brushless-motor-controller/sphinx-outline.rst

 Overview
 ========

-This project uses Python and MicroPython for control of up to four DC brushless motors.
+This project uses Python and MicroPython for control of up to four DFRobot 12V DC brushless motors (model number FIT0441).
 It is designed for use with a Raspberry Pi but could be adapted to any hardware with similar capabilities.

 The DFRobot brushless motors require a Pulse-Width Modified (PWM) signal to control their speed, in an inverted mode: when fed a 100% duty cycle the motor is stopped,